 The goal?
 Help students stay in that productive sweet spot, where anxiety works as a motivator instead of a roadblock.
 For parents, this means shifting from the mindset of trying to โeliminateโ anxiety entirely to helping their child manage stress in healthier ways.

-How Parents Can Help: Practical, Actionable Strategies
+Practical, Actionable Strategies for Parents

 Parents are often eager to help but unsure where to start.
 Setting them up with simple, specific tools can make all the difference.
-Here are a few test anxiety strategies you can suggest:

 1. Set a Positive Tone